f-droid/fdroid-website/_docs/Reproducible_Builds.md

 plugin).
 Avoid using resource shrinker unless it decreases the APK file size significantly.

+### zipflinger

+Recent versions of the Android gradle plugin will use *zipflinger* -- which arranges the contents of the APK differently -- making e.g. [apksigcopier](https://github.com/obfusk/apksigcopier) fail to work.
+You can tell the plugin not to use *zipflinger* by setting `android.useNewApkCreator=false` in `gradle.properties`.

 ### NDK _build-id_

 On different build machines different NDK paths and different paths to the